cbarkinozer/Java/README.md

 # JavaProjects
+I am using Eclipse IDE.<br/>
-Java projects that I made to learn the Java language Origin branch is the default branch.
-I push updates on master branch than pull to the origin branch.
+Java projects that I made to learn the Java language.<br/>
+Origin branch is the default branch.
+I push updates on master branch than pull to the origin branch.<br/>